natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Vautour%20IIA%20IDF%2FAF.md

 * 50 mm bulletproof in front of pilot
 * Self-sealing fuel tanks (4 in the fuselage, 1 in each wing)

-This thing can take quite a lot of punishment before going down due to the bomber's damage model.
+The Vautour IIA IDF/AF can take quite a lot of punishment before going down due to the bomber's damage model.

 === Modifications and economy ===
 {{Specs-Economy}}